Markandeshwar Siva Temple: Architectural features (Plan & Elevation)

 baranda measures 1.37 metres and 0.43 metres in height respectively.
 The baranda has two mouldings.
 The superstructure of vimana has collapsed since long.
-However the remaining part of gandi of the vimana measures 3.00 metres in height is distinguish by a central raha and a pair of anuratha and kanika pagas on either side of raha paga.
+However the remaining part of gandi of the vimana measures 3.00 metres in height is distinguished by a central raha and a pair of anuratha and kanika pagas on either side of raha paga.
 On elevation, the bada of jagamohana measures 1.86 metres in height.
 The pabhaga has four base mouldings which is partly buried only 0.26 metres is visible.
 The plain jangha measures 1.05 metres in height and the baranda has two mouldings that measure 0.55 metres.
 The gandi of the jagamohana measures 2.00 metres in height.
 The mastaka has collapsed.

 Raha niche and parsva devatas

 The parsvadevata niches located in the rahapaga of the jangha on the three sides of north, west and south measuring 0.72 metres in height, 0.43 metres in width and in depth of 0.23 metres enshrined a four armed Kartikeya in the western niche who is holding a peacock in the upper left and the lower right hand is in varadamudra.
 Other two hands are broken.
 The northern raha niche enshrines broken image of Parvati who is standing over a lotus pedestal.
 The southern raha niche is empty.